kingkelv20/simple_shell/README.md

  **By Spencer Cheng, featuring Julien Barbier**

- Project to be done in teams of 2 people (your team: kelvin Agimogim, Ese Amadasun)
+ Project to be done in teams of 2 people)
 # Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: